omkargarde/notes/questions/garde/company-specific/zelavate.md

 console.log(double(5)); // 10
 ```

-## how do optime react application
+## how do optimize react application

 ## how do you find issues with react performance